Asparagus (genus): Ecology

-The genus includes a variety of living forms, occurring from rainforest to semi-desert habitats; many are climbing plants.
+The genus includes a variety of extant forms, occurring from rainforest to semi-desert habitats; many are climbing plants.
 Most are dispersed by birds.

-Ornamental species such as Asparagus plumosus, Asparagus aethiopicus, Asparagus setaceus, and Asparagus virgatus are finely branched and are misleadingly known as "asparagus fern".
+Ornamental species such as Asparagus aethiopicus, Asparagus setaceus (syn.
+Asparagus plumosus), and Asparagus virgatus are finely branched and are misleadingly known as "asparagus fern".

 In the Macaronesian Islands, several species (such as Asparagus umbellatus and Asparagus scoparius) grow in moist laurel forest habitat, and preserve the original form of a leafy vine.
 In the drier Mediterranean climate the asparagus genus evolved in the Tertiary into thorny, drought-adapted species.
 Root tubers are storage organs developed by Asparagus species and are a valuable source of moisture and nutrition for species growing under drought conditions.

+Approximately 27% of Asparagus species are dioecious and genomic and biogeographic analysis of the genus supports two independent clade-specific transitions from hermaphroditism to dioecy; both events occurred between three and four million years ago in Eurasia and the Mediterranean Basin.

 Many species, particularly from Africa, were once included in separate genera such as Protasparagus and Myrsiphyllum.
 However, partly in response to the implications of the discovery of new species, those genera have been reunited under Asparagus.
 Species in this genus vary in their appearance, from unarmed herbs to wiry, woody climbers with formidable hooked spines that earn them vernacular names such as "cat thorn" and "wag 'n bietjie" (literally "wait a bit").
 Most species have photosynthetic flattened stems, called phylloclades, instead of true leaves.
 Asparagus officinalis, Asparagus schoberioides, and Asparagus cochinchinensis are dioecious species, with male and female flowers on separate plants.